-The public will be given the opportunity to directly address the Board on each listed item during the Board's consideration of that item.
-Public comment on items within the jurisdiction of the Board is welcomed, subject to reasonable time limitations for each speaker.
-Public documents relating to any open session item listed on this agenda that are distributed to all or any majority of the members of the Board of Directors less than 72 hours before the meeting are available for public inspection at the District office at 730 L Street, Rio Linda, CA 95673.
-In compliance with the Americans with Disabilities Act, if you have a disability and need a disability-related modification or accommodation to participate in this meeting, please contact the District office at (916) 991-1000.
-Requests must be made as early as possible, and at least one full business day before the start of the meeting.
+Public documents relating to any open session items listed on this agenda that are distributed to the Committee members less than 72 hours before the meeting are available for public inspection on the counter of the District Office at the address listed above.

+The public may address the Committee concerning any item of interest.
+Persons who wish to comment on either agenda or non-agenda items should address the Executive Committee Chair.
+The Committee Chair will call for comments at the appropriate time.
+Comments will be subject to reasonable time limits (3 minutes).

+In compliance with the Americans with Disabilities Act, if you have a disability, and you need a disability related modification or accommodation to participate in this meeting, then please contact the District office at (916) 991-1000.
+Requests must be made as early as possible and at least one full business day before the start of the meeting.